 (3) Where the Minister declares that this Act no longer applies to any maritime archaeological site the provisions of this Act shall no longer apply to any object taken, derived or recovered from, or associated with that site or the ship the remains of which were comprised in that site.

-6. Vesting
+6. Vesting of ships and sites

 (1) The property in and right to possession of all historic ships and maritime archaeological sites is vested in the Museum on behalf of the Crown.